lwmqn/shepherd/README.md

 *************************************************
 <a name="API_listDevices"></a>
 ### .listDevices([clientIds])
-List all records of the registered Client Devices.
+List records of the registered Client Devices.

 **Arguments:**

-1. `clientIds` (_Array_): It is an array of client ids to query.
+1. `clientIds` (_Array_): An array of client ids to query for their records.
 All device records will be returned if `clientIds` is not given.

 **Returns:**

-* (_Array_): Information of all the Client Devices.
+* (_Array_): Information of Client Devices.
 Each record in the array is an object with the properties shown in the following table.
 The entry in the array will be `undefined` if that Client Device is not found.

 | Property     | Type    | Description                          |
 |--------------|---------|--------------------------------------|